Manimahsoub/individual_level_project/README.md

-It’s lovely to meet you!
-:kissing_cat:
+It’s been a pleasure meeting you.